-(D) Right-The pulpit pictured here is located in a seventeenth century meetinghouse in New England.
+(D) The wood and millwork surrounded pulpit pictured here is located in a seventeenth century meetinghouse in New England.
 It is high with stairs opening to the front and the seat next to the entrance for the stairs is where the reader who “lined out” the Psalms for worship was seated.
 The reader would read a line, and then the congregation would repeat it as they sang the Psalm.

 (F) Right-In Georgia, this high pulpit with its fine hardwood construction is impressive and provides a clear view for the shepherd to see his flock and for them to see him.
 The columns supporting the elevated pulpit floor give the impression of strength and echo the architectural columns of the building’s portico.
 Beneath the elevated floor and behind the two central columns are seats for elders when the sacraments are administered.

-(G) Left-In rural New Jersey, this high pulpit in an old church has what appears to be a tight-fitting area for the preacher to stand.
+(G) In rural New Jersey this high pulpit in an old church has what appears to be a tight-fitting area for the preacher to stand.
 Note the staircase on the far side in the image.
 At the time the photograph was taken the church was closed for renovations; the picture was taken through a window.

 (H) The pulpit seen here with its lovely oak chalice like construction was given to a seminary because its church no longer wanted to have it in its sanctuary.
 A Presbyterian church in Tennessee that was under construction rescued the abandoned pulpit and installed it in its new building with the help of a member that constructed the pedestal and stairs.
 It provides good height for the minister to see his sheep and be seen in return.